Interstate River Water Disputes Act: Amendment Bill of 2019

-Dams safety act, 2021
+Dams Safety Act, 2021

-Parliament passed the Dams Safety Act, 2021 under article 256 to monitor the safety of aging dams located on all rivers of India.
-As it is covering all the rivers in India instead of interstate rivers, a petition was filed in High Court against such act challenging its constitutional validity.
+Parliament passed the Dams Safety Act, 2021 to monitor the safety of aging dams located on all rivers of India.
+As it is covering all the rivers in India instead of interstate rivers, a petition was filed in High Court against such law challenging its constitutional validity.The Act was not passed by law after taking the approval of State legislatures before the bill is passed by the Parliament as required under Article 252.
+The Act makes executive wing of states responsible in implementing the objectives of the Act.
+This legislation was made by the Parliament per item 56 of the Union List whose implementation per Article 73 and 162 is totally under executive powers of the Union and not by the States unless mutually agreed upon per Article 258.